 The image of rottenness suggests that Paul wants believers to develop a kind of “gag reflex” to unhealthy ways of taking that will repulse them and cause them to clean up the way they speak to each other….Ministry to one another includes the practice of speaking encouraging and helpful words.

 Ephesians: Zondervan Exegetical Commentary on the New Testament, (p 305).

-Interestingly, the prohibition is in the form of a present imperative (μὴ ἐκπορευέσθω), suggesting that it’s always inappropriate to use “unwholesome” or “corrupting” speech.
-Not only must it stop happening, but it should never happen that believers use profane terms.
-Put positively, it’s always appropriate to speak with grace.
+One final point regarding Eph 4:29.
+The the prohibition is in the form of a present imperative (μὴ ἐκπορευέσθω), suggesting that it’s always inappropriate to use “unwholesome” or “corrupting” speech.
+Not only must it stop happening, but it should never happen that believers regularly use profane terms.
+In other words, if profanity is currently part of our common exchange with others, then we must stop it.
+If one is considering adding this form of speaking to their repertoire, then don’t even think of it!
+Stated positively, it’s always appropriate to speak with grace.
 There’s never a time when gracious speech is out of season.

-Believers should only and always speak “what is helpful for building others up according to their needs, that it may benefit those who listen” (Eph 4:29).
+Believers should always and only speak “what is helpful for building others up according to their needs, that it may benefit those who listen” (Eph 4:29).

 The word euphemism comes from the Greek word ευφημία (euphemia), meaning “the use of words of good omen”, which in turn is derived from the Greek root-words eu (ευ), “good/well” pheme (φήμι) “speech/speaking”, meaning glory, flattering speech, praise.
 Etymologically, the eupheme is the opposite of the blaspheme (evil-speaking).
 The term euphemism itself was used as a euphemism by the ancient Greeks, meaning “to keep a holy silence” (speaking well by not speaking at all).